 The goal of the Writing and Communication Program is to turn students into savvy, sophisticated communicators who can work with the broad array of media found in the modern workplace.
 Our faculty teach these vital communication skills through a multimodal or WOVEN (Written, Oral, Visual, Electronic, and Nonverbal) approach.
-By working in a range of digital environments using a variety of software applications, students who successfully complete English 1101 and 1102 at Georgia Tech will be able to do these tasks:
+By working in a range of digital environments using a variety of software applications, students who successfully complete Writing and Communication Program courses at Georgia Tech will be able to do these tasks:

 - Create effective documents in various genre, modes, and media